- MEN'S SPORTS

 - WOMEN'S SPORTS

 - INSIDE ATHLETICS

 |TODD GIBSON- Head Women's Track & Field Coach|

-Gibson is in his third season as Grove City College's head men's and
+Gibson is entering his fifth season as Grove City College's head men's and

-Last year, Grove City's men took theird in the conference and the women posted a strong fourth-place finish in the tightly-packed team standings.
+In 2012, Grove City's men took third in the conference and the women posted a strong fourth-place finish in the tightly-packed team standings.
 Sophomore John Green set a new school record in the 400 dash while on the women's side, sophomore Sarah Cessar set a new Grove City mark in the 3000-meter steeplechase.